hiking

 How to Spend a Rainy Weekend in May - Hiking in Rockwood!

 Looking for things to do on a rainy weekend in early May?
-Why not trying a hike at a local forest?
+Why not try a hike in a local forest?
 But before hitting the road, make sure you dress in layers to keep you warm and dry and don't forget to wear your rain boots and rain jacket, so you can fully enjoy your hike.
 I can almost guarantee that you will have the forest for yourself, or maybe share it with very few people.
-For those who live in Greater Toronto, I recommend you try Rockwood Conservation Area, a beautiful place just about an hour drive from Toronto.
+For those who live in Greater Toronto, I recommend you try Rockwood Conservation Area, a beautiful place just about an hour's drive from Toronto.

-The park is located at both banks of the rushing Eramosa River.
+The park is located on both banks of the rushing Eramosa River.

-Ruins of Rockwood Woolen Mills, once a large mill that was in operation between 1867 and 1925.
+Ruins of Rockwood Woolen Mills was once a large mill that was in operation between 1867 and 1925.

 Rockwood Conservation Area offers plenty of fishing opportunities, especially for rainbow trout.